Biutiful: Plot

 Uxbal lives in a shabby apartment in Barcelona with his two young children, Ana and Mateo.
 He is separated from their mother Marambra, an alcoholic prostitute with bipolar disorder.
 Having grown up an orphan, Uxbal has no family other than his brother Tito, who works in the construction business (and sometimes solicits Marambra's services).
 Uxbal earns a living by procuring work for a group of Chinese illegal immigrants who make forged designer goods which a group of African street vendors then sell.
 He also works as a medium to the dead, passing on messages from the recently deceased at wakes and funerals.
 When he is diagnosed with terminal prostate cancer, leaving him with only a few months to live, his world progressively falls apart.

 Uxbal initially begins chemotherapy, but he later ends the treatment at the advice of his friend Bea, an alternative healer.
 She gives him two black stones which she asks him to give his children before he dies.
-The group of Africans are brutally arrested by the police, despite Uxbal's regular payment of bribes, because they also deal in drugs.
+The group of Africans are arrested by the police, despite Uxbal's regular payment of bribes, because they also deal in drugs.
 When one of them is deported back to Senegal, Uxbal offers his wife Ige and baby son a room in his apartment.
 Meanwhile, an attempt at reconciliation with Marambra fails when Uxbal realizes she cannot be trusted to look after their children.
 As the Chinese are out of work, Tito brokers a deal to get them employed at a construction site.
 However, almost all of them die in the night from carbon monoxide poisoning, as the cheap gas heaters Uxbal bought in an effort to help were not safe.
 An attempt by a human trafficker to dump the bodies into the sea fails when they are washed up on the shore shortly after, causing a media sensation.

 As Uxbal's health continues to deteriorate, he is plagued with guilt that he is responsible for the expulsion of the Senegalese and the death of the Chinese.
 With his death drawing nearer, he realizes that there will be nobody to take care of Ana and Mateo once he is gone.
 He entrusts the remainder of his savings to Ige, asking her to stay with the children after his death.
 She accepts his request but later decides to use the money to return to Africa.
 At the apartment, Uxbal sees Ige's silhouette behind the bathroom door and hears her voice saying she has returned.
 Uxbal lies down next to Ana and, after having passed on to her a diamond ring which his father had once given to his mother, he dies.
-In a snowy winter landscape he is reunited with his father, who had died before Uxbal's birth shortly after having fled Francoist Spain for Mexico.
+In a snowy winter landscape he is reunited with his father, who had died before Uxbal's birth and shortly after having fled Francoist Spain for Mexico.